mcci-catena/arduino-lmic/README.md

-** This fork was specifically created for those developpers wanting to create low-power applications.
+**This fork was specifically created for those developpers wanting to build real low-power applications.
 Unlike the mainstream version and other forks, this version allows disabling downlinks completely.
 Calling LMIC_setDownlinks(false) turns downlinks off anytime dynamically, reducing active times down to the minimum necessary to transmit uplink messages.
 As an example, typical uplink+downlink intervals at SF7 vary around 6-9 seconds.
 With downlinks deactivated, uplinks only take ~50 msec to complete.**

 # Arduino-LMIC library